Jessica Jones: "Civil War", "Secret Invasion" and "Dark Reign"

 In Marvel's 2006–2007 crossover storyline "Civil War", Jones and Cage reject Iron Man and Ms. Marvel's offer to join the Superhuman Registration Act.
-As part of the New Avengers, Jones moves into Doctor Strange's Sanctum Sanctorum, but after an attack involving the demonic villain the Hood, Jones is shaken by the experience.
-Desperate to protect her child, she leaves the New Avengers and registers for the Superhuman Registration Act, ending her relationship with Luke Cage.
-Jones is among the heroes who emerge from the crashed Skrull ship wearing her Jewel costume, although it is later revealed this Jones was a Skrull.
-The real Jessica Jones appears in Secret Invasion #7, in which she joins in the heroes' fight against the Skrulls and is reunited with her husband.
-After the Skrulls surrender, the Skrull impersonating Edwin Jarvis disappears with their daughter, leaving Jessica desperate.
+As part of the New Avengers, Jones moves into Doctor Strange's Sanctum Sanctorum, but after an attack involving the Hood, Jones is shaken by the experience.
+Desperate to protect her child, she leaves the New Avengers and registers for the Superhuman Registration Act, ending her relationship with Cage.

+During the "Secret Invasion" storyline, Jones is captured and replaced with a Skrull.
+The real Jones appears in "Secret Invasion" #7, in which she joins in the heroes' fight against the Skrulls and is reunited with Luke Cage.
+After the Skrulls surrender, the Skrull impersonating Edwin Jarvis disappears with Danielle, leaving Jones desperate.

-Jessica is unaware that Luke has asked Norman Osborn for help in their search for Danielle.
-Osborn helps Luke recover Danielle, and Luke gives the baby back to Jessica.
+Jones is unaware that Cage has asked Norman Osborn for help in their search for Danielle.
+Osborn helps Cage recover Danielle, who is reunited with Jones.
 Spider-Man reveals himself as Peter Parker to the New Avengers, leaving Jones shocked to see that her former classmate is Spider-Man.
 She then tells Peter of her former crush on him, only to find out that he did not recognize her all this time, let alone remember her name, only remembering her as "Coma Girl", upsetting her.
-She later assists the Avengers in rescuing Clint after being captured by Norman Osborn.
-Jessica reveals that she was inspired to become a superheroine after witnessing an early battle between Spider-Man and the Sandman.
-Peter then tries to convince Jessica to return to the life of a superhero, suggesting that she could provide a better example for her daughter by going into action as a hero rather than simply telling her daughter about her old career.
+Jones later assists the Avengers in rescuing Hawkeye after he is captured by Osborn.
+Jones reveals that she was inspired to become a superheroine after witnessing an early battle between Spider-Man and Sandman.
+Peter then tries to convince Jones to return to the life of a superhero, suggesting that she could provide a better example for her daughter by going into action as a hero rather than simply telling her daughter about her old career.